Elton John at Gillette Stadium: start time, tickets and potential setlist

-The two shows at Gillette Stadium are the latest stop on the United States leg of his Farewell Yellow Brick Road World Tour.
+The two shows at Gillette Stadium were just the latest stop on the United States leg of his Farewell Yellow Brick Road World Tour.

-He previously played two shows at MetLife Stadium in New Jersey over the weekend.
+He previously played two shows at MetLife Stadium in New Jersey last weekend.

 Sir Elton arrived in America earlier in July and has played two shows so far - one in Philadephia and another in Detroit.